 The biggest event in ancient Athens was the Panathenaic Procession, the climax of the Panathenaic Festival held to venerate the goddess Athena.
 Scenes of the Procession are vividly depicted in the 160m-long Parthenon frieze in the Acropolis Museum.

-One major lasting benefit of the 2004 Olympics was the transformation of the traffic-choked streets around Athens' historic centre into a spectacular 3km-long pedestrian promenade, one of Europe's longest.
-Locals and tourists alike come out in force for an evening volta (stroll) along the interesting heritage trail, which passes many of the best historic sites.
+One major lasting benefit of the 2004 Olympics was the transformation of the traffic-choked streets around Athens' historical centre into a spectacular 3km-long pedestrian promenade, one of Europe's longest.
+Locals and tourists come out in force for an evening volta (stroll) along the interesting heritage trail, which passes many of the best historical sites.

 The grand promenade starts at Dionysiou Areopagitou, opposite the Temple of Olympian Zeus, and continues along the southern foothills of the Acropolis, all the way to the Ancient Agora, branching off from Thisio to Keramikos and Gazi, and north along Adrianou to Monastiraki and Plaka.